Home Running Blog Site Index Link To Us Contact Us

 A normal person is generally advised to drink about 2 litres of water a day (can be contained in other drinks).

 Remember however, that it is possible to have too much water, which leads to a condition called hyponatremia, which is where the salt balance of your system is badly disturbed.
-You would have to drink a LOT of water to get this, but it is far from an unheard of condition and has led to deaths in the past, even in the London Marathon in 2007 (a particularly hot day)
+You would have to drink a LOT of water to get this, but it is far from an unheard of condition.
+In the past it has led to cramps (when we often think drinking water is reduce the risk of this) and has even led to deaths in the past, even in the London Marathon in 2007 (a particularly hot day)

 Sports Drinks